What is Work-Study?

 Yes!

 Work study is not a requirement for students to work on campus.
 Many students are employed in part-time positions without work-study funding.
-Some positions are work study only, but they will be clearly labeled as such.
+Some positions are work study only, but they will be clearly labeled as such on the job posting.

 If you’re interested in part-time employment, you can locate open positions by inquiring at any campus locations where you would like to work, by checking Handshake, or by visiting the Academic Success & Career Center.